poissonconsulting/poispkgs/README.md

 #> Loading required package: RSQLite
 #> Loading required package: plyr
 #> Loading required package: reshape2
-#> Loading required package: kootqlt
-#> Most of the data in the kootqlt R package and database is BC Hydro property.
-#> Distribution of the data to any other third party is strictly prohibited.
-#> For more information type: cat(qlt_disclaimer())
 #> Loading required package: units
 #> Loading required package: markdown
 #> Loading required package: rmarkdown